hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 In real use cases, both OLAP and OLTP queries can get substantially more complex than these examples.
 But let's not get ahead of ourselves.

-Our examples will work either with [PostgresSQL](https://www.postgresql.org/) (aka Postgres), as an OLTP representative, or [DuckDB](https://duckdb.org/), as an OLAP tool.
+Our examples will work with [PostgresSQL](https://www.postgresql.org/) (aka Postgres), as an OLTP representative..
 I am planning to add more database examples in the database playground repository in the future.
 Currently, I am thinking of [Apache Druid](https://druid.apache.org/) and [Clickhouse](https://clickhouse.com/) to get some more realistic OLAP examples.
 Most techniques that we will cover will be useful for both OLTP and OLAP.
 In some cases, we will see that they work only on one type of database.